 Zinc: cause and effect

-As far as Zinc is concerned, there are positive studies: more severe disease course at lower zinc levels.
+As far as zinc is concerned, there are positive studies: more serious disease progression at lower zinc levels.
 However, HGR itself concludes that severe inflammation lowers the Zinc level, which is a well-known phenomenon.
-They therefore believe that you should also be able to turn the statement around: with a high zinc level you should not be able to get sick...
-And guess what?
-There are still people who get sick despite sufficient Zinc.
+They therefore believe that you should also be able to turn the statement around: with a high zinc level you should not be able to get sick... and guess what?
+There are people who still get sick despite having enough Zinc.
 So it doesn't work.
 It's like proving that seat belts don't work if there are road casualties.

 If something doesn't seem to work, it's mainly in the minds of the Superior Health Council.
 It will be found why Zinc sometimes protects and sometimes not.
 Or maybe the Zinc level is affected by other causes.
 But the fact that you don't know that yet should not be a reason to doubt the effect of a proven safe and sensible supplement.
 Only when no one has a zinc deficiency anymore can you start discriminating on other factors.
 Fat, for example.